Resources: AJC Obituaries | Family-placed notices | Death records | Genealogy | Grief resources | Funeral directors | AJC Classifieds

 Your source for obituaries and death notices back to 2001

-The Stacks obituary archive contains news obituary articles and listings, and family-placed death notices from The Atlanta Journal-Constitution dating back to January 1, 2001.
+The AJC obituary archive contains news obituary articles and listings, and family-placed death notices from The Atlanta Journal-Constitution dating back to January 1, 2001.
 Photos are not included in the archive.

 Obituaries and death notices are available in the archive on the day of publication.
 You will also find death notices and obituaries from the past 30 days, which may be viewed free of charge at http://www.legacy.com/atlanta/Obituaries.asp.